Active Ambassadors

 null

-On the morning of September 11.
-2001, Picciotto answered the call heard around the world.
-In minutes, he was at Ground Zero of the worst terrorist attack on American soil, acting boldly to save innocent lives as the Twin Towers of the World Trade Center began to burn – and then to buckle.
+On the morning of September 11, Picciotto answered the call heard around the world.
+In minutes, he was at ground zero of the worst terrorist attack on American soil, acting boldly to save innocent lives as the Twin Towers of the World Trade Center began to burn – and then to buckle.
 Already a veteran to terrorist attacks, Picciotto was present to fight a similar battle at the World Trade Center Bombing in 1993.
 Again inside the North Tower, where he found himself years earlier, burdened by the eerie sense of familiarity, he focused his concentration on the rescue efforts at hand.
 But it was there in the smoky stairwells where he heard and felt the South Tower collapse.
 He then made the call for firemen and rescue workers to evacuate, while he stayed behind with a skeleton team of men to assist a group of disabled and infirm civilians in their struggle to evacuate the inferno.
 And it was there in the rubble of the North Tower where Picciotto found himself buried – for more than four hours after the building’s collapse.

 Having discovered that members of his team and a 59-year-old grandmother also were alive nearby, he and his men used their radios to send out Mayday calls until making contact with a firefighter on the ground and a search party was dispatched.
 When the light finally appeared about four stories above, he climbed upwards, reached the top, and saw the “unfathomable, mind-boggling destruction”.
 And still then, it was not until after he organized the rescue of the others that he walked across the rubble to safety.